Fiesco (play): Background

 Genoa in 1547.
 This commercial center had gained its independence from France as well as a new prince through the actions of Andrea Doria 19 years previously.
 But the Doge Doria is now an old man 80 years old and there are fears that his nephew, Gianettino Doria, will be his successor.
 Among the Genoese nobility there is resistance to the rule of the Dorias and especially to his tyrannical nephew.
 A few of the dissatisfied rally around the strong-willed republican Verrina, but most have their own selfish goals.
 Sacco joins the conspiracy because he thinks he will be able to rid himself of his debts if there is a rebellion.
 Calcagno wants Fiesco's wife Leonore.
 Bourgognino wants to finally marry his bride Bertha,Verrina's daughter.
 Her seduction and rape by Gianettino Doria provide the immediate motive for the conspiracy.

 The behavior of Fiesco, the young Count of Lavagna, leaves the conspirators unsure about whether he is one of them or not.
 He woos the disreputable sister of the schemer Gianettino and behaves in general as an unprincipled playboy without any political ambition.
 Even Leonore, Fiesco's wife, does not know where she is with her husband.
 Verrina alone distrusts the Count's actions.
 He suspects that behind his mask of a hedonist lurks a conspirator, and accordingly fears him.
-He decides to get rid of him as soon as the conspiracy is over and Genua free.
+He decides to get rid of him as soon as the conspiracy is over and Genoa free.
 Gianettino Doria also sees a danger in Fiesco and wants the Moor Muley Hassan to eliminate him.
 But the moor reveals the attempted murder and Fiesco gains in him someone who will help him initiate his counterscheme.
 He then informs the other noblemen about his own secret plans for a coup, without giving them all the details.
 He is recognized at once as head of the conspiracy.
 Only Verrina remains suspicious.
 He fears that Fiesco does not want a republic but rather the rank of a duke for himself.
 In a secret scene in the forest, he shares his thoughts with his future son-in-law Bourgognino; he is quite sure: "When Genoa is free, Fiesco dies".